vatesfr/xen-orchestra/docs/manage_infrastructure.md

 ### Expected Behavior

-- Migrating a VM that has VDIs on a shared SR from host A to host B should trigger a "Simple VM Migration".
+- Migrating a VM that has VDIs on a shared SR from host A to host B must trigger a "Simple VM Migration".
 - Migrating a VM that has VDIs on a shared SR from host A to host B using a particular network must trigger a "VM Migration with Storage Motion" without moving its VDIs.
 - Migrating a VM from host A to host B with a destination SR must trigger a "VM Migration with Storage Motion" and move VDIs to the destination SR, regardless of where the VDIs were stored.